How To Treat Brown Spots on Plumeria Leaves (An Easy Guide)

 If you think watering problems are causing brown spots on your plumeria leaves, the best thing to do is adjust your watering schedule.

-For plumeria plants that are not getting enough water, water them deeply and regularly.
+For plumerias that are not getting enough water, water them deeply and regularly.

-If you think your Plumeria is being overwatered, allow the soil to dry out completely between watering.
+If you think your Plumeria is being overwatered, allow the soil to dry completely between watering.

-It’s also a good idea to test the soil before watering to make sure it is dry.
+It’s also a good idea to test the soil conditions before watering to ensure it is dry.

 You can do this by sticking your finger in the soil.
 If it is dry up to your first joint, it is time to water the plant.